Dear Board of Directors:

 The revised booklet also contains an appendix addressing pandemic planning.
 A pandemic outbreak would present unique business continuity challenges and all credit unions should have plans that address how they would manage during a pandemic.

-To access an electronic version of the Business Continuity Planning Booklet, visit the IS&T Examination Resources section of NCUA’s website or the FFIEC’s website (opens new window).
+To access an electronic version of the Business Continuity Planning Booklet, visit the IS&T Examination Resources section of NCUA’s website or the FFIEC’s website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 If you have any questions or concerns, please contact your NCUA Regional Office or State Supervisory Authority.